Akyo-Labs/MOWY/README.md

 **Introduction**

-In a world undergoing rapid digital transformation, Plooty steps in as a cutting-edge platform destined to reshape the creative and event industries across Africa.
+In a world undergoing rapid digital transformation, Plooty steps in as a cutting-edge platform destined to reshape the creative and event industries across the world.
 By introducing an exciting convergence of NFT technology, ticketing solutions, and a vibrant social network, Plooty strives to revolutionize the way artists, musicians, event organizers, and enthusiasts interact, collaborate, and thrive.